 I love what I do, which I know sounds cliché, but it’s true.

 I was introduced to the world of orthodontics through baseball!
 I considered myself the slick-fielding shortstop of the minor leagues.
 However, when I was nine, a baseball hit a rock and I became the slick-fielding shortstop without a front tooth.
 The dentist tried to re-implant the tooth, which lasted for only a year or two.
 The tooth was knocked out again while I was wrestling with my brother.
 I then had to wear a flipper until the space was orthodontically treated by Dr. Tesone, who was the orthodontist in Meadville then, and my experience was obviously awesome.
-I decided theto their Tool and Die n that my baseball career was officially over and I wanted to be an orthodontist.
+I decided then that my baseball career was officially over and I wanted to be an orthodontist.
 I was 12, set my sights on orthodontics, and never looked back.
 I wanted to be an Orthodontist so I could pass on what Dr. Tesone did for me to all of my patients.
-I want you to have an Orthodontic experience, like I had, that can change your life giving you happiness and confidence for many years.
+I want you to have an Orthodontic experience like I had, that can change your life giving you happiness and confidence for many years.
 I have never wanted anything different.

 For years I worked for my father Jay, at Smith Brothers Machine and Tool and for my brother Don at Ideal Tool and Mold.
 I have always stated that I learned as much about Orthodontics and business from my father and brother than anyone else.
 My love for the technical and engineering portion of Orthodontics came from my exposure working in a tool shop.
 I still use many of the skills I learned from my tool shop days even today as I calculate vectors!